robdy/robdy.io/src/pages/blog/2020-12-29-custom-connectors-with-dlp-policy.md

 * Using custom connector only

 The first 3 connectors will be blocked if either one of the connectors is blocked or the connectors belong to two different groups (business/non-business).
 The last one will be blocked only if custom connector is classified as blocked.

+I'm not covering the exact steps here.
+Any flow will do as long as it contains action from mentioned connectors **+ custom connector** we created before.

+## Configuring DLP policies

+## Results

 If we set default group to **Blocked**, all the flows will stop working.
 However, the flow with only custom connector, won't show up as blocked on the list.
 The error will be visible if we want to edit the flow: IMAGE